Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: System Model

 \subsection{Semantic Localization Model}

 For sensing and localizing the user, we consider an RGB camera installed in the BS.
-The images captured by the RGB camera can be expressed as \cite{avi},

-Where \(\vartheta_t= [[0;m-1]] \times [[0;n-1]]\) are pixels, and \(m\) and \(n\) stand for the total count of rows and columns.
+The images captured by the RGB camera can be expressed as \cite{avi}, where \(\vartheta_t= [[0;m-1]] \times [[0;n-1]]\) are pixels, and \(m\) and \(n\) stand for the total count of rows and columns.
 Additionally, for the RGB images \(c=3\) designates the total number of color channels.
 The RGB images can be also be considered as a time and environment-dependent function expressed as $I(t, \mathcal{E})$, where $t$ denotes time and $\mathcal{E}$ encapsulates a broad spectrum of environmental factors.
 These environmental factors include, but are not limited to, rain, storms, fog, and other atmospheric conditions.
 One of the primary challenges in using raw RGB images for beamforming is the variability caused by different weather conditions and lighting changes throughout the day.
 A model trained on daytime images may perform poorly at night and vice versa.
 This variability is further complicated by mixed conditions, such as a rainy afternoon or a foggy night, and the dynamic nature of urban environments with moving vehicles and architectural changes.
 Therefore, a semantic model is needed to consistently extract essential information from images regardless of environmental and temporal conditions, ensuring reliable beamforming in diverse settings.

-The process for semantic localization of the user from RGB images can be outlined as follows:\\
+The process for semantic localization of the user from RGB images can be outlined as follows:

-1. \textbf{Vehicle Identification:} The initial phase of the semantic localization process involves identifying all vehicles captured within the images.
-This step targets the vehicles of interest and accounts for potential distractors within the scene.
-The following expression can represent this process: